Skip to main content

 • Short description in app: Shows minimal growth and future contributions.

-• Calculation: Average potential question scores ≤2 with employee rated as no or doubt on potential.
+• Calculation: Average potential question scores ≤2, with the employee rated as no or doubt on potential.

 🟨 Not committed